 Valley Flora Member Agreement

-A. Becoming a Part of Valley Flora
+A. Becoming a Part of Our Farm

 Community Supported Agriculture (CSA) is a relationship between our farm, Valley Flora, and you as our customer.
-Rather than simply purchasing food, our CSA customers become “members” of our farm who receive a portion of the farm’s harvest for the season.
+Rather than simply purchasing food, our customers become “members” of our farm who receive a portion of the farm’s harvest for the season.

 B. Our Growing Practices

-C. Anticipated Produce for the Season
+C. Anticipated Produce for the Season:

-D. Our Mutual Commitments
+D. Our Shared Commitments

-E. Picking Up Your Share
+E. Picking Up Shares

-1. Bring your own bag to take your produce home in and leave the emptied tote and lid at the site.
+- Bring your own bag to take your produce home in and leave the emptied tote and lid at the site.

-2. Pick up your share within the stated timeframe.
+- Pick up your share within the stated timeframe.

-4. Be respectful of our drop site hosts’ property.
+- Be respectful of our drop site hosts’ property.

-F. Member Fees, Cancellation & Refunds
+F. Member Fees & Refunds

 By selling membership in advance of the growing season, CSA reduces the burden of up-front costs for the farmer.
 Your membership fees provide us with money to purchase seed, fertilizer and equipment before the season starts, to pay for spring labor, and to help stabilize the farm’s overall finances.
 We appreciate your commitment tremendously.
 It makes our farm financially sustainable and economically viable.